dalekurt/python-api-harbor/README.md

 4. **Logging:**
    - Logging is done using `loguru` with different log levels to facilitate debugging and monitoring.

-### Recommendations
+### TO DO:

-- Consider enhancing modularity by using dependency injection, especially for components like the Elasticsearch client.
+* [ ] Consider enhancing modularity by using dependency injection, especially for components like the Elasticsearch client.
-- Continuously document code to improve readability for maintainers and collaborators.
+* [ ]  Continuously document code to improve readability for maintainers and collaborators.
-- Regularly update and review dependencies to ensure compatibility and security.
+* [ ]  Regularly update and review dependencies to ensure compatibility and security.

 ### Future Improvements